 - Should we memorize this rule?

-- He should have arrived at school by now.
+- I should have arrived at school by now.

 - Our bus shouldn’t be far.